 Online shopping has become very popular across the globe.
-Did you know the number of digital buyers has reached a vast 2.14 billion in 2021?
-In fact, the retail eCommerce revenue will reach a whopping 5.4 trillion US dollars in 2022.
+Did you know the number of digital buyers has reached a vast 2.64 billion in 2023?
+And this will only continue to increase in 2024.

 However, establishing an online business and making it successful are two different ball games altogether.